 When asked why they aren’t able to work a traditional job, freelancers tend to provide different answers.
 For 40% of people, family responsibilities limit their employment opportunities, 17% of people don’t give a reason, and 43% state that health issues prevent them from working traditional jobs.

-7. 45% of freelancers are classed as skilled workers
+7. 45% of freelancers are classed as skilled workers.

 While many freelancing jobs for beginners are available, the freelance workforce is largely dominated by skilled workers.
 In fact, 45% of freelancers are workers skilled in writing, computer programming, and IT.

 41% of freelancers are highly educated, which means they know this all too well.

 8. Almost half of all Millennials are freelancers.